vicentebolea/zfp/docs/source/faq.rst

 A: Significant effort has been spent on characterizing compression errors resulting from |zfp|, as detailed in the following publications:

-* P. Lindstrom,
+#.
+P. Lindstrom,
    "`Error Distributions of Lossy Floating-Point Compressors <https://www.osti.gov/servlets/purl/1526183>`__," JSM 2017 Proceedings.
-* J. Diffenderfer, A. Fox, J. Hittinger, G. Sanders, P. Lindstrom, "`Error Analysis of ZFP Compression for Floating-Point Data <http://doi.org/10.1137/18M1168832>`__," SIAM Journal on Scientific Computing, 2019.
+#.
+J. Diffenderfer, A. Fox, J. Hittinger, G. Sanders, P. Lindstrom,
+   "`Error Analysis of ZFP Compression for Floating-Point Data <https://doi.org/10.1137/18M1168832>`__," SIAM Journal on Scientific Computing, 2019.
-* D. Hammerling, A. Baker, A. Pinard, P. Lindstrom, "`A Collaborative Effort to Improve Lossy Compression Methods for Climate Data <http://doi.org/10.1109/DRBSD-549595.2019.00008>`__,"
+#.
+D. Hammerling, A. Baker, A. Pinard, P. Lindstrom,
+   "`A Collaborative Effort to Improve Lossy Compression Methods for Climate Data <https://doi.org/10.1109/DRBSD-549595.2019.00008>`__,"
    5th International Workshop on Data Analysis and Reduction for Big Scientific Data, 2019.
-* A. Fox, J. Diffenderfer, J. Hittinger, G. Sanders, P. Lindstrom.
+#.
+A. Fox, J. Diffenderfer, J. Hittinger, G. Sanders, P. Lindstrom.
-  "`Stability Analysis of Inline ZFP Compression for Floating-Point Data in Iterative Methods <http://doi.org/10.1137/19M126904X>`__,"
+   "`Stability Analysis of Inline ZFP Compression for Floating-Point Data in Iterative Methods <https://doi.org/10.1137/19M126904X>`__,"
    SIAM Journal on Scientific Computing, 2020.
+#.
+P. Lindstrom, J. Hittinger, J. Diffenderfer, A. Fox, D. Osei-Kuffuor, J. Banks.
+   "`ZFP: A Compressed Array Representation for Numerical Computations <https://doi.org/10.1177/10943420241284023>`__," International Journal of High-Performance Computing Applications, 2024.
+#.
+A. Fox, P. Lindstrom.
+   "`Statistical Analysis of ZFP: Understanding Bias <https://doi.org/10.48550/arXiv.2407.01826>`__," LLNL-JRNL-858256, Lawrence Livermore National Laboratory, 2024.

 In short, |zfp| compression errors are roughly normally distributed as a consequence of the central limit theorem, and can be bounded.
 Because the